mfigand/api/README.md

 * docker-compose up

 Run specs
+* ./run.sh test
+or
 (--rm tell Docker daemon that once its done running, erase everything related to it and save the disk space)
 * docker-compose run --rm web rspec

+Run lints
+* ./run.sh lint

 Run rubocop
+* ./run.sh lint rubocop
+or
 (--rm tell Docker daemon that once its done running, erase everything related to it and save the disk space)
 * docker-compose run --rm web rubocop

+Run reek
+* ./run.sh lint reek
+or
+(--rm tell Docker daemon that once its done running, erase everything related to it and save the disk space)
+* docker-compose run --rm web reek

 Things you may want to cover: